When it Comes to Weight Loss, Forget Calories | OlsonND.com

 What is a Calorie?

-The first thing you need to know is what a calorie is supposed to represent.
+The first thing you need to know is what a calorie represents.

 Okay, that is all well and good, but let’s stop for a minute and find out how this “energy” is determined.